idiap/gridtk/README.md

 $ gridtk submit job.sh
 1
 ```
-where `1` is the the local job id (not the slurm job id) for your job.
+where `1` is the local job id (not the slurm job id) for your job.
 The job
 numbers always start with 1 which is easier to remember than the slurm job id.

 `gridtk submit` is a drop-in replacement for `sbatch` and accepts the same options while adding its own.